sanketfirodiya/sample-watchkit-apps/README.md

 ## Contact
-You should follow me on twitter for more awesome stuff - [@SanketFirodiya](twitter.com/sanketfirodiya)
+For more awesome stuff, you should follow me on twitter [@SanketFirodiya](https://twitter.com/sanketfirodiya) :)